 The 'Battle of The Hague' was fought between German airborne forces and Dutch army personnel for the city of The Hague, capital of the Netherlands, during the German 'Gelb' invasion of the Low Countries and France (10 May 1940).

 As schemed, Luftwaffe bombers overflew the Netherlands in the early morning hours of 10 May, but rather than deceiving the people of The Hague, the passage of these aircraft alarmed them.
-A different group of German aircraft flew directly to The Hague and at 04.00 bombed the New Alexander army barracks and the adjacent Waalsdorp army camp, where 66 and 58 men were killed respectively.
+A different group of German aircraft flew directly to The Hague and at 04.00 bombed the New Alexander army barracks and the adjacent Waalsdorp army camp, where 66 and 58 men respectively were killed.
 The other German air group meanwhile circled back from the sea and bombed the airfield at Ypenburg, to the south-east of The Hague, at about 04.15.
 Immediately after this, Junkers Ju 52/3m three-engined transport aircraft began to drop paratroopers of Generalleutnant Kurt Student’s 7th Fliegerdivision in several waves onto the airfield and the area surrounding it, but Dutch machine gun fire inflicted casualties and scattered the landings.
-Many aircraft were destroyed or to severely damaged that they had to crash-land, which prevented further arrivals.
-German troops attacked and occupied the airfield’s main building and raised the German flag, but the Dutch managed to prevent the Germans from advancing beyond Ypenburg to enter The Hague.
+Many aircraft were destroyed or to severely damaged that they had to crash-land, which prevented further arrivals on runways which were now blocked.
+German paratroopers attacked and occupied the airfield’s main building and raised the German flag, but the Dutch managed to prevent the Germans from advancing beyond Ypenburg to enter The Hague.

 To the north-east of The Hague, Valkenburg airfield was under construction at the time, but as at Ypenburg, the Germans bombed it and then dropped paratroopers and inflicted heavy losses on the defenders.
 Although subsequent waves of paratroopers also sustained heavy casualties, the defenders were unable to prevent the airstrip from falling into German hands.
 Because of the its incomplete nature, Valkenburg could not accommodate the take-off of German aircraft, and the runway was thus blocked and could not accept further landings.
 Many of the German transport aircraft therefore landed on nearby beaches and were destroyed by Dutch aircraft and shelling from the Dutch destroyer Van Galen.
 After several ground skirmishes, German troops occupied the village of Valkenburg as well as some of the bridges and buildings at Katwijk on the Old Rhine.